View FREE Lessons!

 is 89.25 percent.

 A high concentration ratio suggests that it would be difficult to break into a market because the industry has a few dominant companies.
 A low concentration ratio is common in industries with many companies, such as in monopolistically competitive or perfectly competitive industries.
-Usually, it is less risky to enter these markets because there are fewer or no dominant companies that could exert pressures on a start-up.
+Usually, it is less risky to enter these markets because there are fewer or no dominant companies that could exert pressure on a start-up.

 Oligopolies normally have a C4

 exceeding 40 percent.
 Monopolies have a concentration ratio of 100 percent because one company controls the entire market.
 Perfectly competitive industries have concentration ratios close to zero because there are very many small companies and no company dominates the market.
 Finally, monopolistically competitive industries have concentrations less than 40 percent, not high enough to be considered an oligopoly, but not low enough to be considered a perfectly competitive industry.
-You would probably conclude that because of the high concentration ratio, there are already enough coffee shops in your neighborhood and establishing a profitable one would be difficult.
+You would probably conclude that because of the high concentration ratio, there are already enough coffee shops in your neighborhood, and establishing a profitable one would be difficult.

 A concentration ratio is commonly measured for a region or country.
 The table below lists the concentration ratios for several industries in the financial sector of the United States in 2012.
 The credit card issuing industry is a very strong oligopoly and would have high barriers to entry since the largest four companies control approximately 78 percent of the market.
 Credit unions operate in a monopolistically competitive industry.
-There are many of them and the largest have relatively little market power.
+There are many of them and the largest credit unions have relatively little market power.
 Visit the Census Bureau

 website for the concentration ratios of other industries.